buildarr/buildarr/README.md

 Any configuration on the remote instance not explicitly defined in the Buildarr configuration is not modified.

-For more information on how to configure Buildarr, please refer to the documentation.
+For more information on how Buildarr uses configuration and how to configure Buildarr itself, check the [configuration documentation](https://buildarr.github.io/configuration).

 Here is an example of a simple Buildarr configuration that changes some settings on a Sonarr instance: